Honolulu Park Place

 No analysis available

-All available MLS listings (20/20) show CABTV in the association fee-includes field and numerous public remarks state 'maintenance fee includes cable TV' or 'HD cable' (quotes include 'Maintenance fee includes high-speed internet and cable TV', 'basic cable TV and Internet included').
-Evidence is strong and repeated across many agents/listings, indicating building-level inclusion of cable in HOA fees.
+All 20 current MLS listings include CABTV in the association fee-includes and multiple public remarks state phrases like 'maintenance fee includes cable TV' and 'basic cable TV included'.
+Evidence is consistent across many agents/ads and aligns with historical high-confidence data.

 MLS data shows OTCOEX in 15 of 20 current listings, but public remarks do not consistently confirm common-area electricity and one listing explicitly says electricity is excluded.
 Because MLS checkbox prevalence is strong but remarks are inconsistent, inclusion is reported with moderate confidence rather than a high-certainty assertion.